-With a living index of 196.5, the city of Bellevue is one of the most-expensive places to live in the state of Washington.
+With a cost of living index of 196.5, the city of Bellevue is one of the most expensive places to live in the state of Washington.
 Compared to the national average of 100, Bellevue's score means it is 96.5% more expensive in most aspects regarding the cost of living, with housing being the largest factor.
 In recent years, the housing market in Bellevue has gone through positive transformations, resulting in higher median home values.
 This continued increase in the real estate market has caused the cost of living index to steadily rise by up to 2% for the past decade.
 Currently, there are no predictions that indicate the cost of living index will be decreasing in the future.

 Table of Contents

 - Bellevue Transportation

 - Additional Considerations for Bellevue

 Housing Costs in Bellevue